AnthonyMcDougal/buckling-scale-ridges/README.md

 For 2D unwrapping, Python (prepared with v3.10) and the Python package 'scikit-image' are required.
 For the reader's convenience, we share `samplePythonUnwrap.m` to provide installation tips and to demonstrate use in Matlab.

+For scripts that require the raw data, the data must be downloaded from the data repository mentioned above and placed in the /RawData/ folder.

 ### Visualization and analysis of raw phase data
 - `analyzePhaseProfile.m` integrates the analysis, visualization, and exploration of phase data.